 The COVID-19 pandemic has laid bare an important fact: given the uncertain future of the hospitality industry and rapid shifts in consumer habits, restaurants that rely solely on in-house dining are especially vulnerable to market fluctuations.
+This holds true for fine dining and fast-casual as well as for golf course restaurants and snack bars.
 To thrive in this new era of dining, restaurants must embrace new revenue streams to stay flexible and profitable.

 We know that contactless dining is a significant factor in adapting to this new era, and at Lightspeed, we’re dedicated to helping merchants with the tools they need to make it happen.
 It’s why we launched eCom for Restaurant, and it’s why we’re now announcing Order Ahead for takeout and curbside pickup.

-Order Ahead enables hospitality businesses to navigate the new era of omnichannel and contactless dining.
+Order Ahead enables hospitality and golf businesses to navigate the new era of omnichannel and contactless dining.
 This new tool gives restaurants an efficient way to prepare for the opportunities and challenges involved in expanding their offering.
-It’s a part of our vision for an easily managed contactless experience for hospitality—and it’s just the beginning of our commitment, with much more to come.
+It’s a part of our vision for an easily managed contactless experience for hospitality and golf—and it’s just the beginning of our commitment, with much more to come.

 Hospitality is changing

 Customer behavior is evolving.
 Delivery and takeout were already on the rise before the pandemic, and now, as price and safety conscious consumers turn to online ordering for more and more of their purchases, having a safe and efficient option for managing online orders is more important than ever.